-Express your sincere desire in making the community great and recognize that they are an important part of that goal.
+Express your sincere desire to make the community great and recognize that they are an important part of that goal.
 People are usually open to talk about their experiences if you ask in a sincere and honest manner.

 Consider asking some of the following questions:

-Also include some of the content that was popular and ask their opinion about it.
-If you’re lucky you will get some important feedback.
+Be sure to include some of the content that was popular and ask their opinion about it.
+If you’re lucky, you'll get some important feedback.
 Maybe you want to offer them some treats from answering, like swag, or exclusive content.
 It doesn’t need to break the bank, but a little appreciation can go a long way.

-Also, reach out to individuals who are less active, or who have even left the community, and ask a similar set of questions.
+Also, reach out to individuals who are either less active or who've left the community and ask a similar set of questions.
 Include a few different questions such as:

 Create a Plan For Relaunch

-With your relaunch, you want to have that same confidence and excitement.
+You'll need a "relaunch" of sorts; an official release with all the new community updates that you've implemented to boost engagement and participation.
+With this relaunch, you'll want to have that same type of confidence and excitement that you had the first time around.
 Create a plan of action and execute it.
-Use the result from your surveys to help make the decisions.
+Use the result from your surveys to help make the best decisions possible.
 A few things you might consider to shake things up:

 Getting the Launch Right